GhostWriters/AppSTARTer.net/docs/basics/uninstalling-apps.md

 1. Deselecting the application(s) via the GUI when running `apps`.
 Then answering "Yes" when prompted to uninstall disabled apps.
 It will then ask you if you want to uninstall the app for each one that has been deselected
 1. Running `apps --uninstall=<app_name>` where `<app_name>` is the name of the app you want to uninstall.
 Example: `apps --uninstall=sonarr`

+Note: Uninstalling an app does not remove its config files